Quantum spin systems on infinite lattices: Ground states and thermal states

 Consider for the moment a finite dimensional system with observable algebra $\alg{A} = M_d(\mathbb{C})$.
 By Exercise~\ref{exc:density} it follows that any state on $\alg{A}$ can be uniquely written in the form $\omega(A) = \Tr(\rho A)$ for some density operator $\rho$.
-Von Neumann defined the entropy for such a density matrix $\rho$ as $S(\rho) = -\Tr(\rho \log \rho)$.
-Since $\rho$ is positive, there is a complete set of eigenvectors with corresponding eigenvalues $\{\lambda_i\}$.
-The entropy then reduces to $-\sum_i \lambda_i \log \lambda_i$, where $0 \log 0$ is defined to be zero.\footnote{This amounts to requiring that $x \mapsto x \log x$ is continuous in zero.} This coincides with the classical entropy of a probability distribution on $\{1,\dots,n\}$ with $p(i) = \lambda_i$.
-The von Neumann entropy plays an important role in quantum information theory, just as its classical analog, the Shannon entropy, does in classical communication theory.
+Von Neumann defined the entropy for such a density matrix $\rho$ as

+Since $\rho$ is positive, this is well defined as explained above.
+This coincides with the classical entropy of a probability distribution on $\{1,\dots,n\}$ with $p(i) = \lambda_i$.
+The von Neumann entropy plays an important role in quantum information theory, just as its classical analogue, the Shannon entropy, does in classical communication theory.
 See~\cite{MR1796805} for more details.